odea-project/qAlgorithms/report/report.md

 ### Test Results
-The tests presented here (@todo add link) were performed on the Warburg-Dataset after binning.
+The tests presented [here](#test-criteria-for-bin-correctness) were performed on the Warburg-Dataset after binning.
 It contains 55910 total bins, 2205 (4%) fulfilled at least one test condition.
 The points in these bins make up 28% of the entire dataset, or 41% of all binned